 Docker

 Containers can make it extremely easy to share your work with other developers.
 Using Docker can mean the end of "it worked on my machine".
 However, packaging up a whole container with docker save means you might be sharing secrets in the exported filesystem and manifest.
-With ggshield, you can quickly scan those files using:

 ggshield secret scan docker <IMAGE_NAME>

-CI
+Secret Scan CI

 Secret Ignore

 While it is very important to catch your secrets before you ship them to production, it is also important to eliminate false positives.
-While GitGuardian scanning is high precision, we also allow you to fine-tune for exceptions.
+While GitGuardian scanning is extremely high precision, you can fine-tune for exceptions and edge cases.
 If a secret is uncovered in a secrets scan of a repo or a path, you can add that term to the ignore list, stored in your ggsheild config.
-To ignore a found secret from showing up in future scans, use:

 ggshield secret ignore –last-found

-Git Hooks
+Install Git Hooks

 While you can manually run a ggshield secret scan to find any credentials in your files, you can also run it every time you make a commit or push by leveraging Git's built-in automation platform, Git Hooks.
+Automating scanning relies on the commands ggshield secret scan pre-commit and ggshield secret scan pre-push.

+These two commands are built to quickly check just the tracked changes as you are working with Git.
 You can quickly add ggshield secret scan pre-commit to your local .git/hooks folder by using the command:

-ggshield install –-mode local –-hook-type pre-commit
+ggshield install –mode local –hook-type pre-commit

 If you are already using Git Hooks, then you will most likely want to append the existing file instead of writing a new one.
 You can do this with the --append or -a option.
-For example, if you wanted to add the pre-push hook command globally, use:

-ggshield install –-mode global –-hook-type pre-push -a
+ggshield install –mode global –hook-type pre-push -a

 Pre-receive Hook